Maxime-Cllt/Fractals-rs/README.md

 ### Benchmarks available

-To run benchmarks, use the following command:
+Benchmarks use the `criterion` crate for performance testing.
+To run benchmarks, use:

 ```bash
 cargo bench